Local Fire Danger & Permits

 • Open flame oil devices

-The fire ban will remain in effect until conditions improve.
-To learn more, visit albertafirebans.ca
+The fire ban will remain in place until conditions improve.
+For details and updates, visit albertafirebans.ca.

 Wildfire Situation

-Since January 1 there have been 24 wildfires in the Grande Prairie Forest Area burning a total of 9.49 hectares (ha).
-The Grande Prairie Forest area currently has one wildfire, GWF024, which is under control.
+Since January 1, there have been 30 wildfires in the Grande Prairie Forest Area, burning a total of 107 hectares.

 TODAY'S FIRE DANGER FOR THE COUNTY OF GRANDE PRAIRIE AREA IS